-Citigroup Inc. (C) and Commonwealth Bank of Australia (CBA) received Australian retail sales data for March about 18 minutes before the general public because of a mix-up at the country’s statistics bureau, documents showed.
+Citigroup Inc. (C:US) and Commonwealth Bank of Australia (CBA) received Australian retail sales data for March about 18 minutes before the general public because of a mix-up at the country’s statistics bureau, documents showed.

 Spreadsheets e-mailed prior to the 11:30 a.m. scheduled release May 7 “contained seasonally adjusted data and sufficient information from which the seasonally adjusted and volume movements can be derived,” according to statistics bureau e-mails and other documents Bloomberg News obtained under the Freedom of Information Act.
 The documents revealed that there were six recipients, including Citigroup and Commonwealth Bank’s brokerage division, called CommSec.

 An Australian Bureau of Statistics employee sent the data to the companies at about 11:12 a.m., according to the documents released today.
 Internal correspondence indicated that the agency, after recognizing the breach, sought to gauge any market reaction prior to the official release.

 The early release covered retail sales for March that showed a gain of 0.9 percent, or four times greater than the median forecast of economists surveyed.
 The currency rose just after the official release at 11:30 a.m.

 “There was a slight move in the Australian dollar at 11:15 a.m. but it fell back prior to the release of the data at 11:30 a.m.,” Paul Williams, regional director in New South Wales for the bureau, said in an e-mail to colleagues.
 The release “does not appear to have moved the stock market,” he said.